 Safe walking/biking route connecting local trails to parks is in the permitting phase.
 The proposed connector trail eliminates the need to walk/bike on the shoulder of heavily traveled SR 202.
 It includes construction of an extension to the current boardwalk under SR 202, gravel trail, cattle fencing and a boardwalk connecting to the Snoqualmie Valley Trail north of Tollgate Farm.

 Tollgate Farmhouse Interior Rehabilitation Project – Construction in 2019

 Tollgate Farmhouse Interior will be rehabilitated for community use for educational programming and events.
 This project was awarded $270,000 in grant funding through the Washington State Heritage Capital Projects fund.
-The project is currently in the design phase with construction planned for 2019.
+The design phase has been completed with construction planned for 2019.

-Tollgate Farm Park Sports Fields Improvements – Planned for 2019
+Tollgate Farm Park Fields Rehabilitation – Construction in 2019

 The District was recently awarded a $250,000 grant to renovate existing informal open space adjacent to the playground to natural grass multi-use fields designed for two full size cricket fields with alternate use as soccer fields suitable for both youth and adult use.
 This award came through the competitive Youth and Amateur Sports Grant program managed by King County Parks, which received 96 applications requesting $11 million with $3.6 million in available funding.
 The field renovation project is slated for late 2019.

 Torguson Skate Park Renovation – Design in 2019